Our Specialists

 Elisabeth started her career at an agency.
 She worked in content, marketing and user experience.
 In 2016 she joined the Parliamentary Digital Service as a content designer.
 There she helped teams across Parliament make their web content accessible.
 In 2018 she moved to the disability charity Scope.

 At Scope, Elisabeth designed advice and support content.
-From 2020 she helped build Scope's training products and accessibility reviews.
+From 2020 she designed, developed and built Scope's commercial and partnership training programmes and content accessibility consultancy.
 This work supported both disabled customers and disabled staff.
 She was Lead Accessibility Specialist at Scope until June 2025.
 She now works for herself as an independent specialist.

 Elisabeth is also disabled.
 She is an upper-body amputee from birth, and she lives with chronic migraine.
 She speaks often at conferences and events.
 She talks about disability, accessibility and her own experience.
 For us, that mix of professional skill and lived experience makes her a valued partner.